 The data type can be configured to allow fragment authors to:

-At the very start you need to enable Content Fragment Models for your site, this is done in the Configuration Browser; under Tools -> General -> Configuration Browser.
-You can either select to configure the global entry, or create a new configuration.
+At the start, you must enable Content Fragment Models for your site.
+This is done in the Configuration Browser under Tools > General > Configuration Browser.
+You can either select to configure the global entry, or create a configuration.
 For example:

 See Additional Resources - Content Fragments in the Configuration Browser

 Then the Content Fragments Models can be created and the structure defined.
 This can be done under Tools > General > Content Fragment Models.
 For example: